 Can I file suit at any time?

-No. If you want to sue your insurance company under the Insurance Fair Conduct Act, you must provide written notice of your intent and its basis.
-Notice must be given to the insurance company and the Office of the Insurance Commissioner (OIC) 20 days before filing suit.
+No. If you want to sue your insurance company under the Insurance Fair Conduct Act, you must provide written notice of the basis for the cause of action to the insurance company and the Office of the Insurance Commissioner (OIC) 20 days before filing suit.
 The insurer and insurance commissioner are deemed to have received notice three business days after the notice is mailed.

 What should my completed 20-day notice to the OIC look like?